hertz-contrib/registry/consul/README.md

 check.DeregisterCriticalServiceAfter = "1m"
 ```

-you can also use `WithCheck` to modify your config
+You can use `WithCheck` to modify the configuration of the service check.
+At the same time, you can also use `WithAdditionInfo` to modify the `Meta` `Tags` field of the service.

 ```golang
 package main